MiloMT/WebDev-Pathway-Assistant/README.md

 #### Stack_Tool Model

-Lastly, the stack_tool model is a join table to allow a relationship between the stacks and tools tables.
-Both of it's fields are foreign keys taken from the ID of each of these major tables, and these form the primary key to emphasise the relationship between the stacks and the tools.
-This table forms a many to one relationship to both the stacks and the tools tables.
+Lastly, the stack_tool model is a join table to allow a relationship between the stacks and tools models as stacks can be made from multiple tools, and tools can be apart of multiple stacks.
+Both of it's fields are foreign keys taken from the ID of each of these major models, and these form the primary key to emphasise the relationship between the stacks and the tools.
+This model forms a many to one relationship to both the stacks and the tools models.

+Due to the back_populating in the stack_tool model, the stack_tool schema has access to information about both the relevant stack and the relevant tool.

 ```python
 class Stack_Tool(db.Model):